-Yes, we offer gift vouchers for all different vehicle and passenger combinations.
+Yes, we offer gift vouchers for all vehicle and passenger combinations.
 Please contact our office for more details.

 Am I allowed to carry Diving Cylinders?

 Yes, but there are certain procedures you must follow.
-Any receptacle which has previously contained Dangerous Goods, even oxygen / compressed air, is regarded as Dangerous Goods until it has been certified as clean or gas free.
+Any receptacle which has previously contained Dangerous Goods, (including oxygen / compressed air), is regarded as Dangerous Goods until it has been certified as clean or gas free.
 Fully charged diving air cylinders can be shipped in the owner’s vehicle under the appropriate provisions of the IMDG Code on our services as a compressed gas with the appropriate documentation.
 A copy of the completed document must be forwarded to us no later than 24 hours prior to departure and the original document must be handed in at the port when travelling.
 Please see the link below for a copy of the form you will need to submit.

 Alternatively diving cylinders may be carried with valves fully open ensuring they are gas and pressure free.
 This means that you do not require any documentation in order to travel.
 Please contact our office for more details.

 What should I do if I am carrying other forms of Dangerous Goods?